golift/securityspy/README.md

 Still working on it.
 Lots of docs to come.
 I hope.

-The only external vendor (so far) is "github.com/pkg/errors" and we may work this out with custom error types.
-I dunno.

 ffmpeg is also used if you want video snippets.

 my server doesn't have auth enabled, so I really have no idea if this works with a password. lemme know?